prawnzyy/tp/docs/UserGuide.md

 Example:
 * Assuming flour is used in the recipe, `modify i/1 n/Flour q/100 u/g` modifies the quantity and unit of the `Flour`
-  ingredient in the recipe
+  ingredient in the recipe.
-* Assuming flour is not used in the recipe, `modify i/1 n/Flour q/100 u/g` adds the `Flour` ingredient with its quantity and unit to the recipe
+* Assuming flour is not used in the recipe, `modify i/1 n/Flour q/100 u/g` adds the `Flour` ingredient with its quantity and unit to the recipe.

 ### Deleting Recipes : `delete`